-When a claim is submitted electronically, it can be rejected if any errors are detected or if there's any incorrect or invalid information that doesn't match what's on file with the payer.
-This means the claim needs to be submitted with the correct information before it can be processed.
+When a claim is submitted electronically, an insurance payer can reject it if any errors are detected or if there’s invalid information that doesn’t match what they have on file.
+Rejected claims need to be resubmitted with the correct information to be processed.
+Below, we'll cover:

 Important: A rejected claim is not the same as a denied claim.
-A rejected claim hasn't been accepted by the payer, while a denied claim has been accepted for processing and then is deemed not payable.
-For more information on denied claims and what to do, see: What do I do if my claim is denied?
+A rejected claim hasn’t been accepted by the payer, while a denied claim has been accepted for processing before being deemed not payable.
+For more information on denied claims, see Handling claim denials.

-Once a claim is submitted electronically, the information on that claim is matched with what the payer has on file.
-If any information doesn’t align, the claim is rejected and not accepted for processing.
+When an electronic claim is received by a payer, its information is matched with what the payer has on file.
+If any information doesn’t align, the claim is rejected from processing.

 Common examples of incorrect information that can cause rejections include: